florianjehn/Societal_Collapse/_posts/2024-08-31-collapse_recovery.md

 While we generally aim to avoid a collapse, it is crucial to understand the potential recovery time if one occurs.
 Assessing this is challenging, as it depends on the starting level of complexity, the extent of the loss, and the desired recovery level.
 History suggests three main stages in the development of civilization from early human societies to a global civilization:

-* Hunter-gatherer to early agriculture/pastoralism
+* Hunter-gatherer to early agriculture/pastoralism.
+The main switch here is that humans become sedentary for the majority of the year.
+Imagine a small village with some huts and a few fields of crops around them.
-* Early agriculture/pastoralism to pre-industrial society
+* Early agriculture/pastoralism to pre-industrial society.
+Here the development is towards a society like in medieval England.
+You have a clear state structure with a defined hierarchy, which controls vast swaths of land.
+Technology progresses, albeit slowly.
-* Pre-industrial to industrial society
+* Pre-industrial to industrial society.
+The endpoint here is essentially the society we live in right now.

 In this post, I will explore the potential timeframes required for each of these transitions.
 Please take in mind that these are very rough estimates with considerable uncertainties.